MellowPlayer/MellowPlayer/docs/users/install.rst

 GNU/Linux
 ---------

-We provide an AppImage so that you can try MellowPlayer on any distribution.
+We provide both an AppImage that should run on most linux distributions, we also provide distribution specific packages can be download from `openSUSE build service`_.

-Download MellowPlayer-x86_64.AppImage from a `gitlab release`_, make it executable (chmod +x MellowPlayer-x86_64.AppImage) and run it, that's all.
+To use the AppImage, just grab the AppImage from the `official website`_ , make it executable (chmod +x MellowPlayer-x86_64.AppImage) and run it.

-Please note that there are some limitations with the AppImage, it does not include proprietary codecs for licensing reasons.
+Please note that there are some limitations with the AppImage: e.g. it does not include proprietary codecs for licensing reasons.
+For that reason, it is always preferable to use a native package.

-Distribution specific packages can be download from `openSUSE build service`_ (Ubuntu and openSUSE Tumbleweed are currently supported)

 Fedora
 ++++++